ocaml-flambda/flambda-backend/middle_end/flambda2/docs/types.md

 algorithm a single traversal cannot perform all the necessary reduction steps.
 Instead, we've introduced a concept of environment extensions.
-These extensions encode extra constraints that need to be applied to the main environment, and beacuse of that although in theory an extension is just another environment, in practice it is linked with the environment it is generated for.
+These extensions encode extra constraints that need to be applied to the main environment, and because of that although in theory an extension is just another environment, in practice it is linked with the environment it is generated for.
 This allows the actual representation of extensions to be more lightweight than normal environments.